 When I began simplifying my home I hadn’t decided to create a monochrome living room, it just seemed to happen.
 I think it was a desire to live somewhere a little more grown-up after years of living with vintage toys and collectables.
-I guess we all have to grow up sooner or later!

 This post is in collaboration with Furniture Village.